 In this paper, we propose \ac{pcaa}, a novel deep learning architecture based upon the \ac{aae}~\cite{makhzani2015adversarial} that extracts meaningful gait features from sparse point-cloud data and uses them to perform classification of known subjects and detection of unknown ones during the testing phase.
 We remark that, differently from existing works that tackle \ac{osgr} from micro-Doppler gait signatures, our approach is the first one to specifically address the more challenging scenario where sparse radar point cloud sequences are used as input for the network.

 The main contributions of our work are: \begin{enumerate} \item We propose and validate \ac{pcaa}, a novel neural network architecture capable of effectively classifying radar point clouds of human gaits. \ac{pcaa} minimizes a multi-task objective, effectively leveraging both label information and input data structure to build a highly regularized feature space. \item We design a simple and efficient algorithm to detect novel subjects from the extracted features at inference time, by successively addressing the \ac{osgr} problem.
 Additionally, our algorithm can also wait for a variable number of input steps before returning a prediction, thus obtaining a higher accuracy.
-This allows the user to tune inference speed for prediction accuracy. \item We acquire and publish \datasetname, a new high quality, multi-scenario, human-gait \ac{mmwave} radar dataset, consisting of approximately $5$ hours of measurements.
-We release both the raw data and the pre-processed sparse point clouds of ten subjects freely walking around within an indoor environment with different walking modalities.
+This allows the user to tune inference speed for prediction accuracy. \item We acquire and publish \datasetname, a new high quality, multi-scenario, human-gait \ac{mmwave} radar dataset, consisting of approximately $5$ hours of measurements. \revv{We release both \ac{md} spectrograms and pre-processed sparse point clouds} of ten subjects freely walking around within an indoor environment with different walking modalities.